MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 ## Combine full and partial value shorthand syntax

 You can combine full and partial value syntax, but always start with `Full Value` followed by `Partial Value`.
-If you reverse the order, the final data will only be the `Full Value` without properties defined in `Partial Value`.
+If you reverse the order, the final data only contains the `Full Value` without properties defined in `Partial Value`.

 Use `Full Value` followed by `Partial Value`: